SpaceVim/SpaceVim/docs/documentation.md

 [options]
     # file manager plugins supported in SpaceVim:
     # - nerdtree (default)
-    # - vimfiler
+    # - vimfiler: you need to build the vimproc.vim in bundle/vimproc.vim directory
-    # - defx
+    # - defx: requires +py3 feature
-    filemanager = "defx"
+    filemanager = "nerdtree"
 ```

-VCS integration is supported, there will be a column status, this feature may make vimfiler slow, so it is not enabled by default.
+VCS integration is supported, there will be a column status,
+this feature may make filetree slow, so it is not enabled by default.
-To enable this feature, add `enable_vimfiler_gitstatus = true` to your custom configuration file.
+To enable this feature, add `enable_filetree_gitstatus = true`
+to your custom configuration file.
 Here is a picture of this feature:

 ![file-tree](https://user-images.githubusercontent.com/13142418/80496111-5065b380-899b-11ea-95c7-02af4d304aaf.png)